LED lights, or ‘light emitting diodes’ have slowly taken over other lighting fixtures.

 4. Lithonia Lighting WF6 LED 30K Recessed Ceiling Light

 Next up is the Lithonia recessed ceiling light.
-It has different options on colors of lights.
+It has different options on the colors of lights.
 There are options like daylight, bright white, cool white, and many others to choose from.

 This light is also very thin and can easily fit into any narrow ceiling area.
 It can easily be installed and is even compatible with sensor switch dimmers.